annakovesdi/milestone-project-3/README.md

 Oh so may, so many.

+- allow tracking cookies alert
 - forgotten password reset
+- automatic email welcoming the new user
 - recipe ratings
 - recipe comments
+- autofill on search field with only words that occur in the database
 - search on best rated recipes
 - week menu shuffle does not only take the country in consideration, but also the ingredients.
 Like this economic shopping is possible
 - auto generated shopping list for your week menu
 - categorizing recipes by meal, amount of calories, time to prepare etc
 - users can follow interesing users

 And actually the options are endless!
 It would be fun to create a social recipe site, where blog posts and pretty pictures by the users would make it a fun place to browse even when you are not cooking.
 Foodporn all day every day!
 The more time users spend on the site, more money ads would make.